dearborn-coding-club/website-base-backend/README.md

 # 🐍 Djearborn - Dearborn Coding Club's Backend Django Server
 🐍 A Django backend API webserver for serving static assets and handling requests for dearborncodingclub.com.
 It is currently hooked up to https://api.dearborncodingclub.com/notes.
+Please ask to join our slack channel [here](https://dearborncodingclub.slack.com)!
+We'd also love to have you hang out in our meetup group [here](https://www.meetup.com/dearborn-coding-club).

 ## Table of Contents
 1. [Architecture](#architecture)